xtuml/bridgepoint/doc-bridgepoint/notes/9554_integrity_dnt.md

 6.1.1 uniqueness check
-While iterating over each instance, a second selection to the same Model Class which is formulated with a where clause that searches for duplicate instance identifier attribute values.
+While iterating over each instance, a second selection to the same Model Class is made.
+The selection is formulated with a where clause that searches for duplicate instance identifier attribute values.
 Assurance is made that exactly one instance with a particular identifier value is present.
 Note, this is an expensive query of greater than order N squared, O(n^2), complexity.
+Performance is a concern.

 6.1.2 link integrity
 6.1.2.1 unconditional participations
 For each instance, selections are made across associations that the instance of the class participates in.
-Only unconditional associations are queried.
 Queries are made systematically across each form of _participation_.
 Reflexive variations are included in eligible forms.
 The forms of participation are:
 - simple participant
 - simple formalizer
-- associator
+- associator (two directions)
 - associative participant on the 'one' side
 - associative participant on the 'other' side
 - subtype
 - supertype

 6.1.2.2 non-null referentials
-For the simple association formalizer side, select across conditional associations when a referential attribute is non-null.
+For the simple association formalizers and associators, select across conditional associations when a referential attribute is non-null.
 Expect to find an instance.
 Report discrepancies.